 As long as your sewing machine can perform basic straight and zig-zag stitches, you will surely ace all of your sewing projects.
 You can research the best sewing machine that fits your needs, budget, and preference.

-A serger is not an absolute necessity, but it would be great to have once since customers appreciate seamless seams.
+A serger is not an absolute necessity, but it would be great to have once the business is established since customers appreciate seamless seams.

 Next is a camera or a high-quality mobile phone.
 You would need to use a high-quality camera to make your photos look professional.
 This is most important if you are selling online.
 If you do not have the budget for a high-quality DSLR, you can play around your phone, its camera apps, and photo-enhancing apps.
 Additionally, you may also want to invest in lighting setups if natural light does not favor your home office.